McIntosh Loudspeaker Division Part 2

 The music cascades from behind a black curtain where you imagine orchestras and rock stars are playing.
 When the music ends and you wipe the grin off your face, Roger Russell kindly shows you what’s behind the curtain: two loudspeakers.
 There, in a Binghamton manufacturing plant, sit just two loudspeakers.”

-This is what he saw when the curtains were closed (left).
-There were no distractions to interfere with the listening demonstration.
-After hearing the depth and spaciousness of the music, it was hard to imagine what kind of speakers could be playing.
-The big surprise, when the curtains were opened, was only a small pair of XL-10’s.
-Initially, it was hard to relate what was imagined to be there compared to what was really there.
+This is what he sees when the curtains are closed (left).
+There are no distractions to interfere with the listening demonstration.
+After hearing the depth and spaciousness of the music, it is hard to imagine what kind of speakers could be playing.
+The big surprise, when the curtains are opened, is only a small pair of XL-10’s.
+Initially, it is hard to relate what is imagined to be there compared to what is really there.

 “This is, it should be explained, no ordinary business, and these are not ordinary speakers.
 This is McIntosh Laboratory, Inc. It makes these speakers and others developed by Russell, director of speaker research and design, and other people.